-The Bloomberg Barclays US Aggregate Bond Index is a widely used proxy for the US bond market.
-Despite historically low interest rates, the duration of the Index is still relatively high at 6 years.
+The Bloomberg US Aggregate Bond Index is a widely used proxy for the US bond market.
+Despite historically low interest rates, the duration of the Index is still relatively high at 6.5 years.
 Duration measures the sensitivity of bonds to changes in interest rates.
 Investors should work with their financial professionals to seek bond funds that offer attractive yields without significant duration risk.

-Duration of the Bloomberg Barclays US Aggregate Bond Index (1978–6/30/20)
+Duration of the Bloomberg US Aggregate Bond Index (1/31/78-3/31/22)

-Select Hartford Funds with short duration*
+Select Hartford Funds With Short Duration*